androiddevelopersitalia/aditogether/CONTRIBUTING.md

 - Have a JDK >= 11 installed (even the bundled one with AS/IJ)
 - Clone the repository
 - Run `./scripts/tuner.sh` to set up the local tools used by this repository
+- Make sure to install the required IDEA plugins, from the pop-up shown when the project is opened, to have a smoother experience in the IDE

 ### Branch & commits convention 📙